tuxrem/fail2ban-ui/README.md

 - **[SELinux Configuration](./deployment/container/SELinux/)**: Security policies for SELinux-enabled systems

+### Connector Types

+Fail2Ban UI supports three types of connectors to manage remote and or local only Fail2Ban instances:

+#### Local Connector

+The local connector manages Fail2Ban on the same host/vm/container-stack where Fail2Ban UI runs.
+It does that by directly communicating with the local Fail2Ban instance via socked, without network overhead.

+**How it works:**
+- Accesses the Fail2Ban control socket at `/var/run/fail2ban/fail2ban.sock`
+- Reads and writes configuration files directly to `/etc/fail2ban/`
+- Requires FACL (File Access Control Lists) rules and passwordless sudo permissions to `/usr/bin/fail2ban-client` (if not running as privileged e.g. in a container)

+**When to use:**
+- ✅ Fail2Ban UI and Fail2Ban run on the same server
+- ✅ Single-server deployments
+- ✅ Development or testing environments
+- ✅ Maximum performance with zero network latency
+- ✅ Simplest setup with minimal configuration

+#### SSH Connector

+The SSH connector connects to remote Fail2Ban instances over SSH, enabling centralized management of distributed infrastructure. (no need to install fail2ban-UI everyware)

+**How it works:**
+- Establishes SSH connections to remote servers using key-based authentication
+- Transfers and manages configuration files encrypted over SSH
+- Automatically deploys custom Fail2Ban actions to remote instances for callback API ban-communication
+- Executes `fail2ban-client` commands remotely via SSH

+**When to use:**
+- ✅ Managing Fail2Ban instances on remote servers supporting SSH
+- ✅ Multi-server deployments across different hosts / reverse proxies
+- ✅ When Fail2Ban UI runs on a dedicated management server
+- ✅ Environments where direct socket access is not possible

+**Requirements:**
+- SSH key-based authentication (passwordless login)
+- Network connectivity from Fail2Ban UI host to remote server
+- Service account on remote server with appropriate permissions
+- Sudo access for Fail2Ban commands (configured via sudoers)
+- File system ACLs on remote server with write-permissions for `/etc/fail2ban/` directory

+#### API Agent Connector *(Technical Preview)*

+The API agent connector uses a lightweight agent installed on remote servers that communicates bouth ways, to and from Fail2Ban UI via REST API.

+**Status:** Implementation in progress

-### Configuration
+### Configuration Values

 #### Fail2Ban Callback URL

 The **Fail2Ban Callback URL** is a critical setting that determines how Fail2Ban instances send ban alerts back to Fail2Ban UI.
-This URL is embedded in a custom Fail2Ban action file that gets deployed to all managed Fail2Ban instances (local, SSH, and API agent connections).
+This URL is embedded in a custom Fail2Ban action file as well as the secret that gets deployed to all managed Fail2Ban instances (both local and SSH).
+For the API agent connections, only the Callback URL and Secret is relevant.

 **How it works:**
-- When a Fail2Ban instance bans an IP, it executes the custom action which sends a POST request to the callback URL (`/api/ban` endpoint)
+- When a Fail2Ban instance bans an IP, it executes the custom action which sends a POST request including the secret to the callback URL (`/api/ban` endpoint)
+- If the secret is missing or wrong the request is dropped.
-- Fail2Ban UI receives these notifications and stores them in the database for monitoring and analysis
+- If the secret is valid, Fail2Ban-UI receives these notifications and stores them in the database for monitoring and analysis
 - The callback URL is automatically synchronized with the server port when using the default localhost pattern

 **Configuration Guidelines:**